Day One: Introduction to Bash

 A screenshot of the same folder contents from a textual A screenshot of the same folder contents as they appear from the command line.

-To work with high performance-computing systems like Talapas, you will need to interact with files and folders from a shell application called the command line, command prompt, or terminal interchangeably.
-The language to communicate with this shell application is called Bash.
+To work with high performance-computing systems like Talapas, you will need to interact with files and folders from a shell application called the command line, command prompt, or terminal.
+The language we will use to communicate with this shell application is called Bash.
+To work with high performance-computing systems like Talapas, you will need to interact with files and folders from a shell application called the command line, command prompt, or terminal.
+The language we will use to communicate with this shell application is called Bash.

 Where Are You? pwd, cd, ls

-For today’s lesson, we will focus on running Bash commands locally on your own device.
+Today, we will focus on running Bash commands locally on your own device.
+In our next lesson, we will run these commands (and a few new ones) on a remote cluster.
+Today, we will focus on running Bash commands locally on your own device.
 In our next lesson, we will run these commands (and a few new ones) on a remote cluster.

 Entering Bash Commands